sethstha/eye-dropper-tool/README.md

 This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/latest/tutorial/quick-start) within the Electron documentation.

+This application is a simple colour picker tool that allows you to get a colour reading of any point on your screen.

 **Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**

 A basic Electron application needs just these files: